How To Change Your IP Address » 3 Simple Ways

 Use a VPN

-A virtual private network (VPN) is a sort of tunnel created between your device and the Internet entry point made available by your ISP.
+A virtual private network (VPN) creates a sort of tunnel between your device and the Internet entry point that your ISP makes available.
 Its purpose is to conceal your data, mask your IP address, and hide your physical location.
-In contrast to resetting your router, a VPN grants its users a multitude of advantages, not least is far greater control over their IP address.
+Unlike a router reset, VPNs give users several advantages, such as far greater control over their IP address.

 How much security and anonymity a VPN provides depends almost entirely on the service you've selected.
-Many promise in their advertising and privacy policies not to save logs that could identify users, however, only some allow for this to be confirmed by independent, third-party data security audits.
+Most make promises in their advertising and privacy policies not to save logs that could identify users, however, only some have this confirmed by independent, third-party audits.

 In contrast to the router-reset method, quality VPNs are not free.
-There are freemium providers, however, these offer limited features (such as access to only a handful of server locations), and almost as a rule, have either daily or monthly data caps.
+There are freemium services, however, these limit features (such as access to only a handful of server locations), and almost as a rule, have either daily or monthly data caps.

-Overall, VPNs offer one of the most convenient methods for changing your IP address, requiring little more than a mouse click to do so.
-They are secure, easy-to-use, and go far in circumventing IP- and geo-blocking.
+Overall, VPNs offer one of the most convenient ways to change your IP address, requiring little more than a mouse click.
+They are secure, easy to use, and go far in circumventing IP- and geo-blocking.

-Since they first came on the market, a host of VPNs offering different features, server networks, and security standards have appeared.
-You can read detailed reviews of 22 of the most-popular VPN providers in our comprehensive EXPERTE.com assessment.
+Since they first appeared on the market, a range of new VPNs offering different features, server networks, and security standards have emerged.
+You can read detailed reviews of 27 of the most popular VPN providers in our comprehensive EXPERTE.com assessment.

-The following programs receive our stamp of approval:
+The following programs received our stamp of approval:

 Tor Browser

-When people talk about Tor, they often mean the pre-configured browser, which uses the Tor network.
+When people talk about Tor, they often mean the pre-configured browser, which uses Tor's network.

-As such, Tor offers somewhat more security than a VPN (for those who want to be even safer, they can use a VPN in conjunction with Tor), albeit at the cost of user-friendliness, and owing to its layers, speed.
+Tor offers somewhat more security than a VPN (for those who want to be even safer, they can use a VPN and Tor).
+Just keep in mind that this comes at the cost of user-friendliness and speed.

-In this manner, Tor browser is particularly useful for sensitive communication which should not in any way be compromised, such as that between journalists and their sources, or whistle-blowers.
-Edward Snowden ⇱, the former NSA contractor, called for Tor to be used for precisely these purposes and reasons.
-Another plus is that Tor is completely free-of-charge.
-For those engaged in less spectacular activities, however, VPNs offer more than ample security.
+This solution is particularly useful for sensitive communication which should never be compromised, such as that between journalists and their sources, or whistle-blowers.
+Edward Snowden, the former NSA contractor, advocated using Tor for precisely these purposes and reasons.
+Another plus is that Tor is completely free.
+For those engaged in less spectacular activities, the security that VPNs provide should be more than enough.

 Recommendation